meaningfy-ws/lam-workflow/README.md

 The documents, such as reports and specifications, available in the /doc folder, are licenced under a [CC BY 4.0 licence](https://creativecommons.org/licenses/by/4.0/deed.en).

-The scripts (stylesheets) and other executables are licenced under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) licence.
+The source code and other scripts are licenced under [EUPL v1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12) licence.